adap/flower/examples/flower-simulation-step-by-step-pytorch/Part-I/README.md

 # Running the Code

-In this tutorial we didn't dive in that much into Hydra configs (that's the content of this :warning: LINK TO EXAMPLE :warning:).
+In this tutorial we didn't dive in that much into Hydra configs (that's the content of [Part-II](https://github.com/adap/flower/tree/main/examples/flower-simulation-step-by-step-pytorch/Part-II)).
 However, this doesn't mean we can't easily configure our experiment directly from the command line.
 Let's see a couple of examples on how to run our simulation.

 ```bash